-Let a Securities Litigation Lawyer Help With Your Investment Fraud Claim
+Let a Securities Litigation Lawyer Help With Your Investment Fraud or Other Securities Claim

 Securities laws give investors important protections against a wide range of fraudulent behavior by businesses and executives.
 Whether it is through misinformation and accounting manipulation or Ponzi and pump and dump schemes, there are a number of ways in which fraudsters seek to get over on investors.
 Securities laws are an important tool for people and companies that have been impacted to recover their money.At Glancy Prongay & Murray, each securities litigation lawyer has a track record of success on behalf of individual and institutional clients.
 For years, our firm has been fighting to help clients hold fraudsters accountable through class action and other types of lawsuits.
 Last year alone, our securities attorneys recovered $182 million in settlement money for clients.